 Cook County Maintenance Lawyers

-There is a wide range of family law matters that must be addressed when a couple decides to divorce.
+There are a wide range of family law matters that must be addressed when a couple decides to divorce in Cook County.
 These include division of property, child custody and support, and of course, maintenance.

 Maintenance, also known as alimony or spousal support, may be ordered to be paid from one spouse to the other under certain circumstances as part of a couple's divorce settlement agreement.
 Such financial support is intended to cover necessities such as food, clothing, housing, and even education, as one spouse may not be able to support themselves once their spouse's financial contribution to the household is taken away.
 Many spouses need to return to school to gain the education necessary to obtain gainful employment.